Gordon Shedden: Early years

+He has worked as Business Development Manager for the Knockhill circuit, alongside his wife Jillian.
+He has raced at Macau several times.

 British Touring Car Championship

 Team Dynamics (2006–2009)

 For 2006, Shedden was chosen by Team Halfords to drive for them in the BTCC, alongside reigning series champion Matt Neal, noting that "it's brilliant to have a teammate that I can learn so much from".
 He took his first win in the series in race 7 at Oulton Park, and added another in round 10 at Thruxton, where he also took his first pole position.
 He finished 4th overall with five wins in 2006, finishing the season as rookie of the year.
 In 2007 his team switched to the Honda Civic, and again took four wins.
 He was again 4th overall ahead of Neal.

 In 2008 he was the team leader alongside Tom Chilton, with Neal leaving to join VX Racing.
 He took a 2nd place in the season opener, but crashed heavily in race 3.
 He did not achieve a podium finish at Donington Park, and at Thruxton he led races 1 and 3, but suffered punctures on lap 8 of both races.
 He was placed in 7th in the Drivers Championship.

 2009 saw Shedden joined at Team Dynamics (previously Team Halfords) by former Luton Town F.C.
 Chairman, David Pinkney.
 He also took on a new role as Team Ambassador for new racing team, YourRacingCar.com who contested their first year together in the BTCC support series, the Ginetta G50 Cup.
 He was ranked 9th in the Drivers Standings but was later replaced by James Thompson.